Bira/octopus-carnival/_posts/2017-08-06-dreams-of-ruin-culprits.md

 ### Chinese Mythos

-**Lu Yueh** the god of pestilense is CE, has 20 cleric levels and 19 MU/Illusionist levels.
+**Lu Yueh** the god of pestilence is CE, has 20 cleric levels and 19 MU/Illusionist levels.
 I'm sure he could compensate for the two missing arcane caster levels by being the _god of pestilence_, and he could create the Dreams if he recruited a high-level druid.
 No likely druid presents himself in the